sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 ## 23 September 2021

 In the previous days I have been using material-ui's `Box` component in conjunction with external `.styles.ts` files.
 This is not something that I normally do.
 I prefer a singular styling approach and `Box` breaks it because it introduces inline styling, whereas up until now all they styles are defined in external files.
 The component's wide array of properties makes it very useful as a generic (or specialized) container.
 I have not used it before so this is the reason I opted to use it alongside external style files.
 In a real world scenario I would probably discuss it with my team and try to establish a usage pattern.
 Maybe only style on `Box` if it's paddings or margins to leverage the spacing properties?
 Only use it as a container instead of `div` tags?
 In the context of this project I use it to see how it turns out and how well it plays with my existing styling architecture.

+Started working on my `Jumbotron` component and noticed that I kind of disliked the footer and then I realized it had `fixed` position, so it was always at the bottom of my screen, whereas I wanted it to appear only when I scrolled to the end of the page.

+I changed the position to absolute, changed the containing `React.Fragment` of the `Layout` to `Box` with `position` set to `relative` and set the height of `body` to `100vh` and now the footer was working as intended.